 - Skills and Driving Exam — After passing the written exam, some drivers are required to pass a skills and driving exam.
 Each portion of the skills test must be taken in a vehicle representative of the license classification you wish to obtain.
 Proof of insurance is required for every vehicle prior to the exam.
 The exam is divided into three parts:

 - Out-of-state applicants must take all CDL written and road exams to obtain an Illinois CDL.

 - A CDL instruction permit expires one year from the issuance date.
 All CDL written exams must be retaken to renew an instruction permit.
 Written exams are valid for one year.

 - A CDL holder requiring a Hazardous Materials Endorsement (HME) must complete a Transportation Security Administration (TSA) form and submit to a fingerprint background check.

 Military Skills Test Waiver Program — Effective January 1, 2014, all CDL Secretary of State Facilities will begin to accept the new the new Application for Military Skills Test Waiver.

 With this new program, current or recently discharged military personnel who wish to obtain an Illinois Commercial Driver's License (CDL) and can fulfill the necessary requirements will have the opportunity to have their skills testing (pre-trip, skills and road) waived.
 After successful completion all the applicable written testing and payment of applicable fees, the skills testing will be waived for qualified applicants.
-To qualify the applicant must submit, within ninety (90) days of discharge, a fully completed and acceptable Application for Military Skills Test Waiver signed by their Commanding Officer.
+To qualify the applicant must submit, within 12 months of discharge, a fully completed and acceptable Application for Military Skills Test Waiver signed by their Commanding Officer.
 Download the Application For Military Skills Test Waiver.
 For further information, please contact your local CDL Secretary of State Facility.